dayton-outar/shillings/devops/README.md

 8. Create domain on Linode
 9. Install Ingress Controller into Kubernetes cluster on Linode
+10. Generate private key and Certificate Signing Request (.csr) file from ingress controller
-10. Purchase SSL certificate from [GoDaddy](https://www.godaddy.com/)
+11. Purchase SSL certificate from [GoDaddy](https://www.godaddy.com/) and use the content of the .csr file generated in prior step
-11. Create TLS secret from the provided SSL certificate files
+12. Create TLS secret from the provided SSL certificate files
-11. Apply ingress for domain name
+13. Apply ingress for domain name
-12. Create A/AAAA Record for domain name using the external IP provided by the ingress that was applied in prior step
+14. Create A/AAAA Record for domain name using the external IP provided by the ingress that was applied in prior step

     ![A/AAAA record entry](/.attachments/linode-dns.png)